Here's What OnlyFans Creators Are Doing After Being Banned From Instagram

 On December 20, 2020, Instagram updated its Terms of Use and the sex work community on OnlyFans was not happy.
-The new Terms of Use wasn't a drastic change; it involved an update to data transparency, the enforcement of stricter rules when it comes to disabling accounts, and further clarification of their definition of sexually suggestive content and solicitation (which previously existed).
-However, it's the last of those items that caused an uproar, as one thing was made clear: Sex workers — and specifically OnlyFans adult content creators — are not allowed to market themselves on Instagram.
+The new Terms of Use wasn't a drastic change; it involved an update to data transparency, the enforcement of stricter rules when it comes to disabling accounts, and a change in their definition of sexually suggestive content.
+However, it's the last of those items that caused an uproar, as one thing was made clear: Sex workers — and specifically OnlyFans adult content creators — would no longer be allowed to market themselves on Instagram.

 Advertisement